 Notable events

-His mother was regent for some time.
+His mother was regent while he was underage.
 She wanted to continue reigning even when Bohemond reached the age of majority.
 Antiochene nobility united with Thoros II of Armenian Cilicia to dethrone his mother and let him ascend to the throne.

 The ruler of Aleppo captured him in battle in August 1164 but later released him when a ransom was paid1.